aarons2222/Pokedex-Explorer/README.md

-### Kingfisher is a required dependency, was unable to embed for some reason.
+### PLEASE NOTE - Kingfisher is a required dependency, was unable to embed for some reason.